Bubb13/EEex-Docs/source/EE Game Functions (x86)/index.rst

    CWorldMap/index
    dimm/index
    Draw/index
+   music/index
+   sound/index

 ..
 CGameEffect
 ..
-CInfGame
+CMapStringToString

+.. note:: Many of the functions listed here are technically methods belonging to a class (denoted by the colon pair ``::`` that seperates the class name and it's method)

-.. note:: The functions and their definitions listed here have been extracted primarily from debug symbol information located in .pdb files and from debugging the EE game executables - using IDA, x64dbg, llvm-pdbutil and other tools.
+.. note:: The functions (class methods) and their definitions listed here have been extracted primarily from debug symbol information located in .pdb files and from debugging the EE game executables - using IDA, x64dbg, llvm-pdbutil and other tools.
 As the primary source of this information is ``Baldur.pdb`` from **Baldur's Gate II: Throne of Bhall Enhanced Edition**, please note that some of the information presented may be incorrect when compared to other Enhanced Edition games.